This is a home for all the quaint or dusty things that used to be on the other pages.

 You've knitted in the round previously.

 Back, by popular demand!
-We will delve into the structure of knitted fabric and how to fix it.
-Participants will learn to identify which stitch was done in previous rows, spot incorrect stitches, repair a dropped stitch, un-knit without twisting stitches, and more.
+We will delve into the structure of knitted fabric and how this knowledge helps in fixing mistakes.
+Participants will learn and practice skills including: identify which stitch was done in previous rows, spot incorrect stitches, repair a dropped stitch, un-knit without twisting stitches, and more.

 Skill level: Beginner